erikjlane/snips-action-sports/README.md

 # snips-action-sports
 #### Snips action code for the Sports app

+At the moment, only a limited number of soccer tournaments and the NBA are supported.

 ## Setup

 ```sh
 # Install the dependencies, builds the action and creates the config.ini file.
 sh setup.sh
 ```

+Don't forget to edit the `config.ini` file.

+To be able to make calls to the API, you must have a [Sportradar Soccer Extended v3 API key](https://developer.sportradar.com/docs/read/football_soccer/Soccer_Extended_v3) as well as a [Sportradar NBA v5 API key](https://developer.sportradar.com/docs/read/basketball/NBA_v5).

 ## Run